B1gum/Tungsten/readme.md

 ## Contact

-For any questions or suggestions, feel free to open an issue or contact [Noah Rahbek Bigum Hansen](https://github.com/B1gum).
+For any questions or suggestions, feel free to open an issue or contact [B1gum](https://github.com/B1gum).